harfel/stocal/doc/tutorial.md

 ## Events

-stocal supports deterministic transitions that happen at a specific time, either once or periodically with a given frequency.
+Stocal supports deterministic transitions that happen at a specific time, either once or periodically with a given frequency.

 ```python